svenvg93/GitBook/networking/routers/mikrotik.md

 # Mikrotik

-Learn how to set up your MikroTik router covering initial configuration, secure network setup.
+Learn how to set up your MikroTik router, covering initial configuration, secure network setup, and performance optimization.
 Master your MikroTik router with this all-in-one guide!
-From initial setup to securing your network and turbocharging performance.

 <details>